louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Louisiana Bankruptcy Records?

 Persons who are unable to pay a debt or meet financial obligations may file for bankruptcy.
-Under federal laws, bankruptcy releases debtors from financial responsibility and creditors from filing lawsuits or compelling the debtor to make payment.
+Under federal laws, bankruptcy releases debtors from their responsibility and prevents creditors from filing lawsuits or compelling the debtor to make payments.
 Bankruptcy records contain information about the bankruptcy process, from filing to case disposition.
-It also includes the petitioner’s financial information and the names and addresses of all the petitioner’s creditors.
+This includes the petitioner’s financial information, as well as the names and addresses of all the petitioner’s creditors.

 In the United States, federal law provides for bankruptcy; consequently, only federal courts handle bankruptcy cases.
 State courts are not authorized to hear bankruptcy cases.
 Although bankruptcy laws are federal, Louisiana has specific provisions and conditions for filing bankruptcy, such as exempted assets and bankruptcy alternatives.
 There are three (3) federal bankruptcy courts in Louisiana: